Questions to Ask Partners to Keep the Supply Chain Safe

-Your suppliers, their shipments and your distribution network are all key players in the supply chain – and you’re all responsible for doing your part (for more guidance, download our guide to supply chain management).
+Your suppliers, their shipments and your distribution network are all key players in the supply chain – and you’re all responsible for doing your part.

 You should trust your partners to maintain the integrity of all shipments, and it’s important to choose partners that handle pest control effectively.
 Here are some questions to ask your supply chain partners to make sure their pest control program is up to par.